kristenvaccaro/interaction-design/schedule.md

 # Deadlines

-Readings: Before start of class
+Readings: Before start of class (readings are listed in the order they will be covered through the week)
 Design Assignments: Friday 11:59PM

 # Topics & Readings